alan-turing-institute/BridgeAI/EoI_Process/README.md

 - Edit lines in [EoI_Process_Inputs.R](EoI_Process_Inputs.R)
 - Open up [EoI_Process.Rmd](EoI_Process.Rmd) in R Studio and either
    - Press Run -> Run All
-   - Run every code chunk invidually, to see each stage of processing
+   - Run every code chunk individually, to see each stage of processing
 - After [EoI_Process.Rmd](EoI_Process.Rmd) has successfully run, you should have a new folder called 'OUTPUTS_EoIname' with a formatted excel file and png plots

 ## :warning: Important note about personal data